43 Things To Do On Whidbey Island In Winter

 Situated southeast of Coupeville, this scenic County park encompassing Crockett Lake provides opportunities for boating, fishing, hiking and wildlife viewing just minutes from town.

-For forest immersion, take a peaceful 1 mile stroll through mixed conifer and madrona woods along the Old Mill trail, site of a former shake mill.
+For forest immersion, take a peaceful 1-mile stroll through mixed conifer and madrona woods along the Old Mill trail, the site of a former shake mill.
 Interpretive signs describe the surrounding natural history.
 Keep watch for bald eagles, pileated woodpeckers, and busy chickadees in the branches above.

 Camano Island